UlyanaHetman/takeHome/README.md

 # takeHome
-Take Home assessment from Endpoint
+Take Home assessment for Endpoint

 # In order to run tests on your local